cooleydw494/codemonkeys/README.md

 . . . . a creature with the capacity to learn how to press buttons and a strong motivation to do the AI?

-Welcome to CodeMonkeys, a user-friendly _and_ power-user-friendly project designed to maximize the potential of the GPT API and streamline autonomous tasks with an emphasis on code generation and improvement.
-It's all about granting you, the user, full control and freedom to shape the AI's capabilities to your specific needs and ideas.
-Interested?
-Please scan the rest of the README, and if you find yourself intoxicated by the thought of wielding your own army of Monkeys, read the whole thing.
-If a great, but typical Github README is a tightly syncopated bop that everyone can groove to instantly, the CodeMonkeys README is a thorough and engaging concept album that conveys a subject intimately.
-Trust me, the version of you that reads the whole thing will run circles around the version of you that doesn't.
-Take the win.
-[Or Don't (cheatcodes)](#getting-started-).

-## About The Author

-I'm David.
-I'm a very-full-stack engineer with more than 5 and less than 50 years of experience in software dev, mostly web.
-A generic description of my roles would look something like "coder, lead coder, founder, coder".
-Oh, I also do not know Python very well.
-This project is good in creative ways in spite of that and because of it.
-It may be non-ideal in ways I don't notice, but I believe that my Baby's First Python mentality, coupled with other coding experience and powerful AI models that can write Python very well, has led to an interesting and more-than-viable design.

 ## Overview 🌐